Sunday, July 24, 2011

 In spite of the nice pricetag, however, there are a fair amount of items to be printed, namely worksheets and storybooks.
 But I still think it is a great deal!

-To get feel for the program, you really have to look at some lesson plans.
+To get a feel for the program, you really have to look at some lesson plans.
 Check out the First Grade lesson plans and just randomly read through a few.
 (Watch out, it is huge document.
 You want to go to Section Four.)
-It is amazing how they manage to touch to many different concepts, even within the same lesson.
+It is amazing how they manage to touch on many different concepts, even within the same lesson.

 If you have any questions, leave a comment, and I will send you an e-mail.